 Price: US $1500 per Delegate

-We reached the maximum capacity of the meeting room and, regrettably, we can no longer accept additional delegates.
+We have reached the maximum capacity for the conference room and, regrettably, can no longer accept additional registrations.

 THE IMPORTANCE OF THIS COURSE

 Asdem’s Advanced Laytime and Demurrage training for the oil industry is aimed at industry professionals who wish to be masters of this complex subject.

 Asdem has conducted extremely successful and well received workshop and case study sessions at Asdem's Tanker Demurrage Conferences; these conferences have always received the highest approval rating from delegates with the only complaint being that there is never enough time to debate all the points raised by the thought-provoking case studies presented.
 Asdem’s most senior oil industry professionals who conduct this advanced level of laytime and demurrage course, build on this approach and focus on active learning through the use of workshop and case study sessions.
 Attending Asdem’s Advanced Laytime and Demurrage course is therefore not a just a spectator sport.
 Delegates do not learn much by just sitting in a class room, listening to lecturers, considering pre-packaged case studies, and memorising the answers.
 Asdem’s "Active Learning" workshop/case study approach encourages delegates to actively learn how to problem solve, how to avoid expensive time-consuming conflicts, resolve issues commercially, talk about what they are learning, interact with one another, and relate what is being discussed to the complex real-world issues they experience in their daily working lives as a laytime and demurrage operations or contracts executive.

 We invite delegates to bring case studies, problems or demurrage dilemmas to our training sessions and encourage them to engage with the issues, analyse, participate and collaborate with each other to develop the skills necessary to handle the most complex problems.